 MySQL Cluster Manager client session startup.
 Start a MySQL Cluster Manager client session; you can connect to a MySQL Cluster Manager agent process running on any of the cluster hosts (see Section 3.3, “Starting the MySQL Cluster Manager Client”).

-Define a MySQL Cluster Manager site that includes all hosts in the
+Management site definition.
+Define a MySQL Cluster Manager site that includes all hosts in the cluster, using the

-making sure to reference all cluster processes and hosts
+create clustercommand, making sure to reference all cluster processes and hosts when doing so.

 Data nodes: 1-48